Certificate Level: Graduate

 Financial Aid Eligibility: Aid eligible

-The Post Master's Certificate (PMC) in Nurse Anesthesia program is a 72.0 quarter credit full-time program that begins each January.
-The program offers 7.0 theoretical nursing and research credits, 9.0 quarter credit basic science component, 31.0 quarter credits of a didactic anesthesia component and a 25.0 credits in a clinical component.
-Upon successful completion program outcomes a student is awarded a post master's certificate in nurse anesthesia and is eligible to take the national certification examination offered by the NBCRNA - Council on Certification of Nurse Anesthetists.
+The Post Master's Certificate (PMC) in Nurse Anesthesia program is a 71.0 quarter credit full-time program that begins each January.
+The program offers 6.0 theoretical nursing and research credits, 9.0 quarter credit basic science component, 31.0 quarter credits of a didactic anesthesia component and a 25.0 credits in a clinical component.
+Upon successful completion program outcomes a student is awarded a post master's certificate in nurse anesthesia and is eligible to take the national certification examination offered by the National Board of Certification and Recertification of Nurse Anesthetists (NBCRNA).

 All anesthesia coursework is offered at Drexel University's Center City campus in Philadelphia, Pennsylvania.